Language

 Why does my result show scientific notation?

-Can I use this for negative velocity?
+Can I use this for negative velocity or deceleration?

 Formula: v = d ÷ t